s02blom/shorter-identifier-names/README.md

-Peter *
+Shorter Identifier Names Take Longer to Comprehend - Replication Package
 =====

-\* *Psychologische Erhebung Total Erheblicher Reaktionszeiten*

-This repository contains the source code for the web app I used to obtain the data for my Bachelor thesis.
-I tested the influence of identifier length and semantics on source code comprehension.
+This repository contains the source code for the web app we used to obtain the data for the experiment described in the paper "Shorter Identifier Names Take Longer to Comprehend", which we submitted to [SANER 2017](http://saner.aau.at/).
+We tested the influence of identifier length and semantics on program comprehension.

 The software was written in Python 2.7 using the Tornado web framework and stores all data in a MongoDB.
 To setup you can either run everything from bare metal or use the provided Dockerfiles to create custom images.